 Harlem Stage Listed by thegentlemen Ransomware Group

 On April 14, 2026, the performing arts organization Harlem Stage appeared on the leak site of the ransomware group known as thegentlemen.
-The New York-based nonprofit, which supports artists of the Global Majority through commissions, festivals, and education programs, had internal files exfiltrated during a ransomware attack.
-While the exact number of individuals whose information was exposed remains unknown, anyone who has interacted with the organization — donors, program participants, staff, or their families — may now face heightened risks from the publicly posted data.
+The New York-based nonprofit, which supports artists of the Global Majority through commissions, festivals, and education programs, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of individuals whose information may have been exposed remains unknown, anyone who has interacted with the organization — donors, program participants, staff, or their families — may now face heightened risks from the publicly posted data.

 Public reporting indicates that Harlem Stage was listed on the thegentlemen ransomware leak site on April 14, 2026.
 The data consists of internal files exfiltrated during the attack on harlemstage.org.
 No confirmed count of affected records has been released, and the precise contents of the leaked files have not been independently detailed beyond the group’s own claims.
 The organization, founded in 1983, maintains operations that involve collecting and storing contact details, donor records, participant information, and operational documents — categories frequently targeted in such incidents.